puppetlabs/puppetlabs-firewall/README.markdown

 All rules employ a numbering system in the resource's title that is used for ordering.
 When titling your rules, make sure you prefix the rule with a number, for example, '000 accept all icmp requests'. _000_ runs first, _999_ runs last.

+**Note:** The ordering range 9000-9999 is reserved for unmanaged rules.
+Do not specify any firewall rules in this range.

 ### Default rules

 You can place default rules in either `my_fw::pre` or `my_fw::post`, depending on when you would like them to run.
 Rules placed in the `pre` class will run first, and rules in the `post` class, last.